 This article was inspired by a question in the forums:

-‘Whenever I see a good looking woman I automatically put her value above mine, and I’m not sure how to adjust that… You’ve mentioned on numerous occasions that a hot girl doesn’t have the most value (there are hot girls everywhere).
+‘Whenever I see a woman I’m attracted to I automatically put her value above mine, and I’m not sure how to adjust that… You’ve mentioned on numerous occasions that a hot girl doesn’t have the most value (there are hot girls everywhere).
 I understand this logically, but I don’t ‘feel’ like it.
 Any insight you can provide on how to move closer to that ideal is greatly appreciated.’

 Unfortunately, he isn’t the only gentleman who feels this way.
 Society, for thousands of years, has carried this idea that beautiful women are the most valuable things on the planet.
 A war was fought over the beauty that was Helen of Troy.
 All popular fairy tales have the prince, through his valiant efforts, living happily after ever with a princess who is typically described as ‘the most beautiful woman in the land’ – the ultimate prize.
 The popular film “40 Year-Old Virgin” discusses this tendency to put women on a pedestal… although they use a bit more colorful language to do so.

 Because of our cultural conditioning, taking a woman off of that pedestal can be easier said than done, however the “how to” can be broken down into two steps: